-International marketing is the strategy by a company to sell goods & services across different countries.
-In international marketing, a company which manufactures goods, identifies similar customer needs abroad, promotes its goods & sells them.
+International marketing is a type of marketing strategy which is used by a company to sell its goods & services across different countries and geographies to expand its reach internationally.
+In international marketing, a company which manufactures goods, identifies similar customer needs abroad, promotes its goods & sells them across the globe.
 Companies usually export locally produced goods but can also set up international manufacturing units to decrease costs, increase efficiency & drive revenue.

 1. In India McDonald’s offers vegetarian burgers as a part of its international marketing localization strategy.

 2. PepsiCo & Coca Cola changes its form factor (labelling, size, packaging etc.) in each international market.

 3. Online media brands like Facebook provide content & options based on localized requirements like language, festivities, beliefs etc.

 Hence, this concludes the definition of International Marketing along with its overview.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.